Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

 He didn’t have to, you say.
 We weren’t in the same place – we saw each other when we could, but we knew there was no point at 18 years old.
 He never had to tell me it was over; he just started dating someone.

 But you still went back and saw him and his family?
 She asks, her brow furrowed.

 Yeah, you say.
 I don’t know why.
 I loved his family.
 I thought I could get him back – or just make him remember, you cringe.
 Seems pathetic in retrospect.

 And obviously that didn’t happen?

 You almost laugh.
-No. Its been a disaster.
+No. It was a disaster.
 The first time, his girlfriend cried the whole time and everyone was miserable, you pause.
 But I guess a part of me still thought he’d come back after college was over… and all that ended up happening was he moved to Thailand for a year.

 How’d you handle that?

 How I always do, you say, sinking into the couch.
 I said nothing.
 Drank- cried- dated- stalked- binged, you pause.
 Read Thought Catalog pieces.

 I used all of it as a reason to get sicker, you admit.
 I thought if I looked perfect – if I tried harder – he’d realize on his own.

 Time just kept going, you say.
 And he never came back.
 Moved to Austria.
 Went to Grad school.
 And yet here I am at 24, still crawling back every time he calls.